adonisjs/legacy.adonisjs.com/docs/docs/guides/03-views/02-data-flow.md

 The state of the template is shared among the `partials` and the `layout`, but not with the `components`, since components have their own state.

 ## Global State
-Templates also have a global state, which is shared among all the templates and even the components.
-This is a great place to store the helper methods or some configuration.
+Templates also have a global state, which is shared among all the templates and **even the components**.
+This is a great place to store the helper methods or some shared configuration.

 ### Defining globals
 The globals must be defined only once.
 So keeping them inside a provider is a great option.
 Open `providers/AppProvider.ts` file and paste the following code snippet inside it.